bamlab/dev-standards/react/lifecycle/trigger-action-on-props-update.mo.md

-# [MO] Trigger action on props update with componentWillReceiveProps
+# [MO] Trigger action on props update with componentDidUpdate and getDerivedStateFromProps

-## Owner: Yassine Chbani
+## Owner: Nicolas Djambazian

 ## Motivation